alex-r-bigelow/wrangling-survey/surveyDesignDocument.md

   - Field*
   - Geometry*
   - Clusters* / Sets* / Lists*
-  - The dataset a hybrid combination of one of the above (if so, check this box and select the best fit for what you feel is the most important component, or the component that you interact with the most)
+  - **Is hybrid** The dataset a hybrid combination of one of the above (if so, check this box and select the best fit for what you feel is the most important component, or the component that you interact with the most)
-  - None of these describes the dataset (please describe why; survey ends)
+  - **Different type** None of these describes the dataset (please describe why; survey ends)
 4. Describe the characteristics of the dataset
   - Tables
     - How many tables (1,2,3+)?